Larsende/Agility2020-AS3/class1/module1/module01.rst

 #.
 Select ''Use a different account'' under ''More Choices'' option.
     .. image:: /_static/Win2019_RDP_DiffAccount.png

 #.
-Enter credentials: Username: user / Password: user, then click ''OK''.
+Enter credentials: user / user, then click ''OK''.
     .. image:: /_static/Win2019_RDP_Login.png

 #.
 When prompted, click ''Yes'' to connection, and session will be established to Windows host.